ekilmer/binaryninja-api/docs/dev/bnil-modifying.md

         new_func = MediumLevelILFunction(old_func.arch, low_level_il=context.llil)

         # Tell the new function that we are copying from an existing function
-        # (this transfers various metadata like block labels)
+        # (this transfers various metadata like some block labels)
         new_func.prepare_to_copy_function(old_func)

         # continues ...